 Save Mart v GARCIAS PALLETS: 85% reduction in plaintiff’s demand to Merced Jury.

 Civil Litigation – Has handled matters at all stages of litigation.
-Six jury trials, over 30 bench trials.
-14 weeks of trials in 2013 alone.
-Mr. Webb regularly handles trade secret disputes, unfair business practices, including unfair competition matters and duty of loyalty issues.
+Over 60 jury and bench trials.
+Well over 600 depositions.
+Heavier trial years include 14 weeks of trials in 2013 alone, and 6 trials to verdict during 2017.
+Mr. Webb and his team regularly handles trade secret disputes, unfair business practices, including Intellectual Property matters and duty of loyalty issues.

 Administrative Complaints – Exhausted administrative remedies with Board of Equalization including a 2-3 split decision in a live hearing with the Sacramento BOE representatives in full session, filed suit in Superior Court afterwards against BOE and settled for 6% of the amount demanded by the BOE.